awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-errors-io.md

 ## Are you referencing an Amazon S3 bucket using an invalid name format?<a name="validdnsname"></a>

  If you attempt to use a bucket name such as "*DOC\-EXAMPLE\-BUCKET1*\.1" with Amazon EMR, your cluster will fail because Amazon EMR requires that bucket names be valid RFC 2396 host names; the name cannot end with a number\.
 In addition, because of the requirements of Hadoop, Amazon S3 bucket names used with Amazon EMR must contain only lowercase letters, numbers, periods \(\.\), and hyphens \(\-\)\.
-For more information about how to format Amazon S3 bucket names, see [Bucket restrictions and limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/index.html?BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about how to format Amazon S3 bucket names, see [Bucket restrictions and limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/index.html?BucketRestrictions.html) in the *Amazon Simple Storage Service User Guide*\.

 ## Are you experiencing trouble loading data to or from Amazon S3?<a name="emr-troubleshoot-errors-io-1"></a>